pyxploiter/deep-splerge/README.md

     - merge.py
     - eval.py

 A model has been provided with this repository placed at ```model_out/split_model.pth```.
 The model has been trained on an augmented data-set created from the originally provided labelled dataset.
-The augmentation script can be found in repository
-`DL_Table_Structure_Detection` placed at `TIES_DataGeneration/augment_data.py` alongwith a README.md file explaining how to use it.

 ## Usages